johnmanlove/Bridgeland/wp-content/plugins/events-made-easy/readme.txt

 See the FAQ section at [the documentation site](http://www.e-dynamics.be/wordpress).

 == Changelog ==

+= 1.5.48 (2015/09/26) =
+* Feature: you can now move a booking to another event (when updating the booking)
+* Bugfix: when editing a recurrence, the end-days per individual event were set at the end date of the recurrence instead of the correct event end date

 = 1.5.47 (2015/09/23) =
 * Feature: added event placeholder #_SINGLE_EVENTPAGE_EVENTID, returns the event id of the single event page currently shown